scottie-l/reading-notes/reading-notes-201/class-13.md

 }

-At this point, variable e will be StorageEvent object, which has following useful properties.
+At this point, variable will be storageEvent object, which has following useful properties.

 '5 megabytes' is the limit to storage space each origin gets by default.
 Is surprisingly consistent across browsers.
 Keep in mind you’re storing strings, not data in its original format.
 If storing lots of integers or floats, difference in representation can add up.
 Each digit in float is being stored as character, not in usual representation of floating point number.